The T-80 turned out to be a complete disaster. T-80 turned out to be a complete disaster. Fuel tank capacity is 80 tons.

 CREW, people: 3.

-GUIDED WEAPONS: 9K112-1 Cobra, with TUR 9M112 with radio control and optical feedback.
-AIMING DEVICES: laser range finder 1G42, periscopic night sight TPN-3-49.
+GUIDED WEAPONS COMPLEX: 9K112-1 Cobra, with TUR 9M112 with radio control and optical feedback.
+AIMING DEVICES: laser rangefinder 1G42, periscope night sight TPN-3-49.

-ENGINE: GTD-1000TF, made according to a three-shaft scheme with two mechanical independent turbochargers and a free power turbine; power 1100 hp (809 kW).
+ENGINE: GTD-1000TF, made according to a three-shaft design with two mechanical independent turbochargers and a free power turbine; power 1100 hp (809 kW).

-TRANSMISSION: mechanical, planetary; consists of two units, each of which includes an onboard gearbox, an onboard gearbox and hydraulic servo drives of the motion control system.
+TRANSMISSION: mechanical, planetary; consists of two units, each of which includes an onboard gearbox, a final drive and hydraulic servos of the motion control system.

-RUNNING GEAR: six double rubber-coated road wheels on board, five single rubber-coated support rollers, a rear-mounted drive wheel with removable gear rims (lantern gear), idler wheel; individual torsion bar suspension. hydraulic telescopic shock absorbers on the suspension of the 1st, 2nd and 6th track rollers; each track has 80 tracks.
+CHASSIS: six double rubber-coated support rollers on board, five single rubber-coated support rollers, rear drive wheel with removable ring gears (lantern engagement), guide wheel; Individual torsion bar suspension. hydraulic telescopic shock absorbers on the suspensions of the 1st, 2nd and 6th track rollers; each caterpillar has 80 tracks.

 POWER RESERVE, km: 600.